-Interstate 69 travels east from the Tunica and De Soto County line along Mississippi 713 near Tunica along a rural route to Interstate 55 at the future south end of Interstate 269 near Hernando.
-The route combines with Interstate 55 northward from there to Memphis, Tennessee.
+Interstate 69 in northern Mississippi travels east from the Tunica and De Soto County line along MS 713 near Tunica along a rural route to I-55 and the south end of I-269 near Hernando.
+I-69 combines with I-55 northward from I-269 to Memphis, Tennessee.

-The first segment of Interstate 69 outside the original alignment between Indianapolis and Port Huron, opened to traffic in Mississippi on October 3, 2006.1 The freeway splits with Mississippi 304 near the west end to head southward and end at the county line just north of the MS 713 intersection with the MS 304 Scenic Loop.
-MS 304, while not a part of the Interstate, provides a freeway connection west directly to U.S. 61near Harrah’s Parkway.
+The first segment of Interstate 69 outside the original alignment between Indianapolis and Port Huron, opened to traffic in Mississippi on October 3, 2006.1 The freeway splits with MS 304 near the west end to head southward and end at the county line just north of the MS 713 intersection with the MS 304 Scenic Loop.
+MS 304, while not a part of the Interstate, provides a freeway connection west directly to U.S. 61 near Harrah’s Parkway.